 Melatonin is a hormone that’s secreted by the pineal gland in the brain.
 It’s essential for quality sleep and healthy sleep-wake cycle.
 There’s 10-15 times more melatonin in the blood at night compared to the day time.
 Levels start to increase during the night when it’s dark, reaching the maximum in the early hours between 2am and 4am.

 The highest concentration is found in the colon.
 Your gut has 400 times more melatonin than the pineal gland!
-Other than the gut and the pineal gland, researchers have found melatonin is also produced in the retina, skin, bone marrow and white blood cells.
+Other than the gut and the pineal gland, it is also produced in the retina, skin, bone marrow and white blood cells.

 Research suggests melatonin protects against viral and bacterial infections, reduces oxidative stress, lowers inflammation, slows down the aging process, increases healing after surgery, improves menopausal symptoms, and enhances brain function as we age.